Wilhelm Röntgen

-Biographical history

-Education
+Wilhelm Conrad Röntgen (/ˈrɛntgən, ˈrʌnt-/ RENT-guhn-,_-RUHNT--; [ˈvɪlhɛlm ˈʁœntɡən]; 27 March 1845 – 10 February 1923), sometimes transliterated as Roentgen, was a German experimental physicist who produced and detected electromagnetic radiation in a wavelength range known as X-rays.
+For this discovery, he became the first recipient of the Nobel Prize in Physics in 1901.

+Biography

+Early life and education

-He was born to Friedrich Conrad Röntgen, a German merchant and cloth manufacturer, and Charlotte Constanze Frowein.
-At age three his family moved to the Netherlands where his family lived.
-Röntgen attended high school at Utrecht Technical School in Utrecht, Netherlands.
-He followed courses at the Technical School for almost two years.
-In 1865, he was unfairly expelled from high school when one of his teachers intercepted a caricature of one of the teachers, which was drawn by someone else.
+Wilhelm Conrad Röntgen was born on 27 March 1845 in Lennep (now part of Remscheid), Prussia, the only child of Friedrich Conrad Röntgen, a merchant and cloth manufacturer, and Charlotte Constanze Frowein.
+In 1848, he moved with his parents to the Netherlands, where his mother's family lived, rendering him stateless.

+In 1862, Röntgen enrolled at Utrecht Technical School, where he followed courses for almost two years.
+In 1865, he was unfairly expelled from the Technical School when he was falsely accused of drawing a caricature of one of the teachers, which was actually drawn by someone else.

 Without a high school diploma, Röntgen could only attend university in the Netherlands as a visitor.
 In 1865, he tried to attend Utrecht University without having the necessary credentials required for a regular student.
-Upon hearing that he could enter the Federal Polytechnic Institute in Zurich (today known as the ETH Zurich), he passed the entrance examination and began studies there as a student of mechanical engineering.
-In 1869, he graduated with a PhD from the University of Zurich; once there, he became a favourite student of Professor August Kundt, whom he followed to the newly founded German Kaiser-Wilhelms-Universität in Strasbourg.
+He then moved to Switzerland and passed the entrance examination of the Federal Polytechnic School in Zurich (now ETH Zurich), where he became a mechanical engineering student.
+In 1869, he received his Ph.D. from the University of Zurich.
+At the University, he was the favorite student of August Kundt—whom he followed to the University of Wuerzburg after graduation, then to the University of Strassburg in 1873.

 Career

-In 1874, Röntgen became a lecturer at the University of Strasbourg.
-In 1875, he became a professor at the Academy of Agriculture at Hohenheim, Württemberg.
-He returned to Strasbourg as a professor of physics in 1876, and in 1879, he was appointed to the chair of physics at the University of Giessen.
-In 1888, he obtained the physics chair at the University of Würzburg, and in 1900 at the University of Munich, by special request of the Bavarian government.
+In 1874, Röntgen became a lecturer at the University of Strassburg.
+The following year, he became a professor at the Academy of Agriculture in Hohenheim.
+In 1876, he returned to Strassburg as Professor of Physics, and in 1879 was appointed to the Chair of Physics at the University of Giessen.
+In 1888, he reacquired German citizenship (after being stateless for 40 years) and obtained the Physics Chair at the University of Wuerzburg, and in 1900 at the University of Munich, by special request of the Bavarian government.

 Röntgen had family in Iowa in the United States and planned to emigrate.
-He accepted an appointment at Columbia University in New York City and bought transatlantic tickets, before the outbreak of World War I changed his plans.
-He remained in Munich for the rest of his career.
+He accepted an appointment at Columbia University in New York City and bought transatlantic tickets.
+However, the outbreak of World War I changed his plans, and he remained in Munich for the rest of his career.

+Later life and death

+With the inflation following World War I, Röntgen fell into bankruptcy, spending his final years at his country home in Weilheim.

+Röntgen died of colorectal cancer on 10 February 1923 in Munich at the age of 77.
+In keeping with his will, his personal and scientific correspondence—with few exceptions—were destroyed upon his death.